|Back to Main Print This Page Email to a Friend|

 Heart attack - what to ask your doctor

-Below are some questions you may want to ask your doctor or nurse to help you take care of yourself after a recent heart attack.
+Below are some questions you may want to ask your health care provider to help you take care of yourself after a heart attack.

 What to ask your doctor about your heart attack